16charan08/Text-Summarization/README.md

 ##### Assumptions made in this step:
 1) Summarization is done clustering wise .i.e for each cluster top 8 sentences are selected to write in a document.
 So finally we will be having k * documents number of documents, where k is number of clusters obtanied from previous function.
 2) Sentences are tokenized using sent_tokenize from nltk, so sentences in each cluster are according to this tokenization which in some clusters may not be appropriate.
+3) Total clustered formed for 1% of data .i.e nearly 600 files are "10".
+I have tried to run this for 10% of data which is computationaly expensive,I have increased size of instance even though it kept on running straight 13 hours and didn't even get best clusters.
+So, I am attaching summarized sentences for only 1% data.

 This function takes only one argument of best k value obtained from previous function.